durysvit/GooD_Autobackuper/README.md

 * the full path to your directory on your computer that needs to be copied;
 * the Google Drive folder ID, which is located at the end of the folder link after https://drive.google.com/drive/folders/;
 * the account name;
-* and the time when you need to make a copy.
+* the time when you need to make a copy;
+* and optional: the weekday or the number of the month.

 In the main window, click the "Add" button.
 You will see a window to add a rule.